Launching Price Feeds with Phala¶

 Phala is not an oracle network itself; rather, Phala enables a variety of off-chain compute capabilities, such as a decentralized oracle network.
 Phala also provides a toolset called Phala Bricks that makes it easy to quickly launch these types of features without having to build them from scratch.

-This tutorial will walk through a demo of interacting with price feeds enabled by Phat contracts on the demo Tanssi EVM-compatible appchain.
-Next, you'll learn how to deploy price feeds to your Tanssi EVM-compatible appchain.
-Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you contact the Phala team directly as they can assist you with launching price feeds on an appchain to ensure the integrity of the deployment process.
+This tutorial will walk through a demo of interacting with price feeds enabled by Phat contracts on the demo Tanssi-powered EVM-compatible network.
+Next, you'll learn how to deploy price feeds to your Tanssi EVM-compatible network.
+Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you contact the Phala team directly as they can assist you with launching price feeds on a network to ensure the integrity of the deployment process.

 How Phala Enables Price Feeds¶